By Sterling McGinn

 Thompson said her goal is to promote recovery and reduce the stigma that comes with mental illness.
 She assists members with local resources including jobs, housing and food.

-Members visiting the center have the opportunity to participate in support and recovery groups, e.g. residential eating disorder treatment and mental health treatment options, and to listen to guest speakers.
+Members visiting the center have the opportunity to participate in support and recovery groups, and to listen to guest speakers.
 Other activities available include: painting classes, gardening, pool, arts and crafts, board games, holiday parties and outings.

 Members who frequent the center describe Tahqua Journey as a place the feels like home and where you can find and be a friend.

 Patrons can relax in the quiet room, where they can sit and read a book next to the fireplace.
 Internet with Wi-Fi, DVDs, newspapers and magazine are some of the resources available.
-Recent additions to the center include a workout area with equipment, a juice bar with fresh-squeezed juice, and all supplies needed for painting and making beautiful jewelry such as unique yellow diamond engagement rings.
+Recent additions to the center include a workout area with equipment, a juice bar with fresh-squeezed juice, and all supplies needed for painting and making jewelry.

 The center can provide dial-a-ride tickets to individuals who meet criteria.